Septencoracias

 Septencoracias is an extinct genus of bird related to modern rollers and other Coraciiformes such as kingfishers, bee-eaters, motmots, and todies.
-It contains one species, Septencoracias morsensis.
+It contains two species, Septencoracias morsensis described in 2016, and S. simillimus, which was named in 2024.
 It was found in the Fur Formation of Denmark, dating back to the Ypresian of the Lower Eocene Epoch, about 54 million years ago.
 Septencoracias is one of the earliest known members of Coraciiformes, lending insight into the earliest radiation of this group.